Online Sessions with Space Dave

 - If anyone has a name that is non-obvious or difficult to pronounce, it's helpful if you could give me a quick guide (we can usually do this at the start of the meeting before participants join—see below).

-If possible, I like to join the meeting with you and any other leaders about 10 minutes before the scheduled start time.
+If possible, I like to join the meeting with you and any other leaders about 5 to 10 minutes before the scheduled start time.
 This gives us a chance to check that everything is working, to go over the plan, and for you to tell me anything I might need to know about the participants.
 However, it's not critical that we do this.
 In some cases I join the meeting half way through; for example, you may want to do some other activities before I join.

 Once we're all in the meeting and ready to start, we normally "spotlight" my video (in Zoom), or otherwise ensure that participants are always seeing my screen enlarged.
 I don't need to share my screen—my normal camera output contains everything we need.